 After Monroe’s death in August 1962, Doris Day and James Garner were cast, and the new version, faithful to the old one, was released by Fox as Move Over, Darling.
 A re-creation of surviving footage cobbled from the unfinished Something’s Got to Give exists, along with some scenes reshot with Remick.

-My Favorite Wife was a big hit, making $500,000 profit, and it was nominated for three Academy Awards for Best Story, Best Score (Roy Webb) and Best Art Direction by Van Nest Polglase and Mark-Lee Kirk.
+My Favorite Wife was a big hit, making $500,000 profit for RKO, and it was nominated for three Academy Awards for Best Story, Best Score (Roy Webb) and Best Art Direction by Van Nest Polglase and Mark-Lee Kirk.

-Grant and Dunne also starred together in The Awful Truth in 1937 and in Penny Serenade in 1941.
+Grant and Dunne previously starred together in The Awful Truth in 1937 and went on to team up for Penny Serenade in 1941.

 http://derekwinnert.com/the-awful-truth-1937-irene-dunne-cary-grant-classic-movie-review-1247/